 - Decorative stitches, including specific decorative quilting stitches and cross-stitches

-One cool feature of the LCD display is that once you select a stitch, the sewing machine will present the letter of the presser foot that you’ll want to use.
+One cool feature of the LCD display is that once you select a stitch, the sewing machine presents the letter of the presser foot that you’ll want to use.

 Winding the Bobbin

-This top-drop, quick-set bobbin is much easier for beginners to learn compared to a front-load bobbin.
+This top-drop, quick-set bobbin is much easier for beginners to learn than a front-load bobbin.
 With this top-drop bobbin, you will also not have to worry about how to learn to bring the bobbin thread up.
 The sewing machine automatically does this as soon as you begin sewing.